 Sixty-Two Years on from the Cuban Missile Crisis: An ever-more relevant ode to the power of diplomacy

-by Gus Latcham, Third Year History
+By Gus Latcham, Third Year History

 Today - 16th October- marks sixty-two years since President Kennedy hurriedly assembled a group of security experts, special advisers, and American diplomats, known collectively as Ex-Comm, to wrestle with the most critical matter of global security known yet to mankind.